alncat/opusTomo/README.md

    3. [select particles](#select)

 # Opus-TOMO <div id="opustomo">
-This repository contains the implementation of opus-tomography (OPUS-TOMO), which is developed by the research group of Prof. Jianpeng Ma at Fudan University.
-The preprint of OPUS-TOMO is available at https://drive.google.com/drive/folders/1tEVu9PjCR-4pvkUK17fAHHpyw6y3rZcK?usp=sharing, while the publication of OPUS-DSD is available at https://www.nature.com/articles/s41592-023-02031-6.
+This repository contains the implementation of opus-tomography (OPUS-TOMO), which is developed by Zhenwei Luo at the group of Prof. Jianpeng Ma at Fudan University.
+The preprint of OPUS-TOMO is available at https://drive.google.com/drive/folders/1FcF1PC-0lY2C6DP0zP7K7qhcz_ltn5t-?usp=sharing.
 Exemplar movies of the OPUS-TOMO is shown below:

 https://github.com/alncat/opusTomo/assets/3967300/8f7657f4-3ef0-40b9-819f-77e7fc95bb6d